Ruth Davidson: SNP guilty of

 “Ruth Davidson should get her own house in order before seeking to deliver grandiose lectures to others.”

-Scottish Labour General Election campaign manager James Kelly branded Ms Davidson an “embarrassment” over the comments.
+Scottish Labour General Election campaign manager James Kelly branded Ms Davidson an “embarrassment”.

+He said: “This is the leader who turned our political debate into a shouting match about flags rather than the issues people care about.

 “Davidson and Nicola Sturgeon are both blinded by flags and it is working families who lose out.
 There is an alternative to the extreme nationalism of the Tories and the independence obsession of the SNP.